Cloud Experts Documentation

 Address: x.x.x.x

-Configure Cluster Storage Resources
+Configure ARO Storage Resources

 1. Login to your cluster

-1. Create a static storage class (see below for dynamic method)
+1. Create a storage class

 • Using an existing storage account